Sarre, Kent: World War II

 In July 1940 the village was turned into a model strong point by the 1st Canadian Pioneer Battalion.
 Within three weeks the village bristled with defences including fifteen casemates and a variety of flame traps, flame fougasses and other anti-tank devices.

 The Canadian commander Andrew McNaughton later recalled: "I turned a pioneer battalion loose to fortify Sarre in every possible way.
 They took ladies' boudoirs and turned them into machine-gun posts without showing anything from the outside; I'm sure they never got the concrete out.
 There was a big building inside the village that had a hoist for casks.
 The boys arranged a big barrel of petroleum, with phosphorus bombs inside, that was all poised ready to swing.
 When a tank came through the village and slowed to make the turn they would just pull a catch and the barrel would smack the tank fair and square and go off with a great gust of flame."

 While McNaughton was inspecting the defences in August 1940, the village was attacked from the air and three bombs were dropped.
 A cottage was hit killing one adult and two or three children.

 Today

 The village has one public house, The Crown Inn – this being known locally as the 'Cherry Brandy House'.
 A special recipe of Cherry Brandy can be purchased from behind the bar.
-A second public house, the King's Head, recently closed and was sold privately.
+A second public house, the King's Head, had closed by 2010 and was sold privately.

 The village mill (Sarre Windmill) was previously open to the public as a working windmill.
-Recently, the mill has closed and is not open to the public except for the ground floor which is a holiday cottage for two.
-The mill shop is now also a holiday cottage.
+Both the ground floor of the windmill and the mill shop became holiday accommodation.
 The surrounding buildings, including the Old Bakery and the Old Granary (which was originally thatched), have been sold privately and are now subdivided properties.